JHU-PL-Lab/www-fpse/lecture/lists.md

 - : (int * int) list List.Or_unequal_lengths.t =
 Core.List.Or_unequal_lengths.Ok [(1, 4); (2, 5); (3, 6)]
 ```
-* The strange result is dealing with the case where the lists supplied may not be same length
+* The strange result type is dealing with the case where the lists supplied may not be same length
 * This type and value are hard to read, let us take a crack at it.
 * `((int * int) list) List.Or_unequal_lengths.t` is the proper parentheses.
 * `List.Or_unequal_lengths.t` is referring to the type `t` found in the `List.Or_unequal_lengths` module (a small module within the `List` module)